Rishan342007/API-integeration-and-visualization/README.md

 PROJECT DESCRIPTION :

-Absolutely!
-Here's a **400-word project description** you can add to your Python script for Task 1 – API Integration and Data Visualization:

----

 ### 📝 **Project Description: Weather Data Visualization using Python**

 This Python-based mini project demonstrates a foundational yet insightful implementation of **data visualization** techniques applied to weather data across five major Indian cities — **Chennai, Bangalore, Mumbai, Delhi, and Kolkata**.
 It is a part of **Task 1** under the internship program at **Codetech IT Solutions**, carried out by **Rishan N**, a student of **Rajalakshmi Institute of Technology**.